 - Just as we practiced in the morning, lie on your back and begin with steady breaths in and out.

 - Close your eyes and let yourself fully relax.
 Feel the weight of your body sink deeper and deeper into the mattress.

-- Again, with the build-up of the day weighing on you at the is time, your mind may want to wander, but that’s okay.
+- Again, with the build-up of the day weighing on you at this time, your mind may want to wander, but that’s okay.
 Just refocus your thoughts on your breathing.